 Results are measured by how the lights in your home compare to industry standards, and how much energy and money you can save.

-Should You Go Pro or DIY?
+Should You Go with a Pro or the DIY Route?

 Before you embark on a home lighting audit, understand that the process takes time.
 The audit can be done yourself (DIY), because it is a walkthrough of the home that determines and finds any and all trouble spots, but the best way to get the job done is oftentimes a professional.